Tomi Lahren

 Tomi Rae Augustus Lahren (/ˈtɒmi ˈlærən/; born August 11, 1992) is an American conservative political commentator and television presenter.
-She hosted Tomi on TheBlaze, where she gained attention for her short video segments called "final thoughts", in which she frequently criticized liberal politics.
-Many of her videos went viral, with The New York Times describing her as a "rising media star".
+She hosted Tomi on TheBlaze, where she gained attention for her short video segments called "Final Thoughts", in which she frequently criticized liberal politics.
+Many of her videos went viral, with The New York Times describing her as "the Right's rising media star".
 Lahren was suspended from TheBlaze in March 2017 after saying in an interview on The View that she believed women should have legal access to abortion.

-Shortly thereafter, she began working for Great America Alliance, an advocacy organization that supports Donald Trump, and, in August 2017, she joined Fox News, where she appears as a contributor on several different shows across the Fox News and Fox Business networks, and often appears as a guest co-host on Outnumbered, and currently hosts a talk show on Fox Nation, No Interruption.
+Shortly thereafter, she began working for Great America Alliance, an advocacy organization that supports Donald Trump.
+In August 2017, she joined Fox News, where she appears as a contributor on several different shows across the Fox News and Fox Business networks, and often appears as a guest co-host on Outnumbered as well as various other Fox News programs.
+She currently hosts a talk show on Fox Nation, No Interruption.
 In June 2022, she was named host of a new show on OutKick called Tomi Lahren Is Fearless.

 Early life and education

 Lahren grew up in Rapid City, South Dakota, and graduated from Central High School in 2010.
 She is of German and Norwegian descent.
-Lahren graduated from University of Nevada, Las Vegas in 2014 with a B.A. in broadcast journalism and political science.
-She hosted and associate produced the university's political roundtable show The Scramble.
-Lahren interned for Republican Congresswoman Kristi Noem from South Dakota, serving as the first intern at Noem's Rapid City office.
+Lahren's parents both came from families who owned ranches.
+She graduated from University of Nevada, Las Vegas in 2014 with a B.A. in broadcast journalism and political science.
+Lahren hosted and associate produced the university's political roundtable show The Scramble.
+She interned for Republican Congresswoman Kristi Noem from South Dakota, serving as the first intern at Noem's Rapid City office.